Human-Equivalent Hours for Autonomous Coding Agent Productivity¶

 h = 2.28 × m^0.923

-A naive regression of total lines changed against human-time estimates produces R²_log = 0.27 — code volume captures roughly a quarter of the variance in productive output (Cognition, 2026-06-04).
-This is the empirical case against task-completion-rate and PR-count metrics: they correlate weakly with the value the team is actually paying for.
-Under bottleneck migration the cheap part of the work — generation — is exactly what those metrics count.
+Regressing lines changed against human-time estimates produces R²_log = 0.27 — code volume captures roughly a quarter of the variance in productive output (Cognition, 2026-06-04).
+That is the empirical case against task-completion-rate and PR-count metrics: they correlate weakly with the value the team pays for.
+Under bottleneck migration the cheap part — generation — is exactly what those metrics count.

-Engineering value is already denominated in human time.
-Salaries, contractor rates, and project estimates all use hours; converting agent output back into hours makes ROI directly comparable to the instruments finance and headcount planning already run (Cognition, 2026-06-04).
-The mechanism is denominator alignment, not ground-truth measurement — the metric works because it speaks the language of the decisions it informs (renew the seat, raise the cap, hire instead).
+Engineering value is already denominated in human time — salaries, contractor rates, and estimates all use hours.
+Converting agent output back into hours makes ROI directly comparable to the instruments finance and headcount planning already run (Cognition, 2026-06-04).
+The mechanism is denominator alignment, not ground-truth measurement: it speaks the language of the decisions it informs (renew the seat, raise the cap, hire instead).

 The metric estimates counterfactual human time.
 Every failure mode below traces back to that one property.